darth-veitcher/nswrap/README.md

 Regular expressions are permitted in the names of classes, functions, protocols and protocol methods, overridden superclass methods, and enums.
+Since the `NSObject` class is necessary for memory management, NSWrap will automatically include it if it is encountered in an input header file.

 When invoked, NSWrap creates a subdirectory with the name of the package as specified in `nswrap.yaml` or, by default, `ns` if a package name is not